typelevel/doobie/modules/docs/src/main/tut/docs/07-Updating.md

 }
 ```

-Running this process updates all rows with a non-`NULL` age and returns them.
+Running this stream updates all rows with a non-`NULL` age and returns them.

 ```tut
 up.quick.unsafeRunSync